nim-works/nimskull/doc/intern.rst

 Porting to new platforms
 ========================

-Porting Nim to a new architecture is pretty easy, since C is the most portable programming language (within certain limits) and Nim generates C code, porting the code generator is not necessary.
+Porting |NimSkull| to a new architecture is pretty easy, since C is the most portable programming language (within certain limits) and |NimSkull| generates C code, porting the code generator is not necessary.

 POSIX-compliant systems on conventional hardware are usually pretty easy to
-port: Add the platform to `platform` (if it is not already listed there), check that the OS, System modules work and recompile Nim.
+port: Add the platform to `platform` (if it is not already listed there), check that the OS, System modules work and recompile |NimSkull|.

 The only case where things aren't as easy is when old runtime's garbage collectors need some assembler tweaking to work.
 The default